What is Mutual Aid?

 Please only fill out the form once, unless your area, contact information, and/or your desired role in the network has changed.

 The mutual aid network also has a Discord server.
 Discord is a messaging platform we use to connect everyone in the network.
 Through Discord, we can support each other beyond just groceries.
 You can meet others in your area to share resources and tackle common challenges.
 Help us build a mutual aid community by following the Discord Invite link above.
 You will need to create a Discord account, if you don’t have one already.
 We also recommend installing the Discord App on your smartphone or computer.
 If you need recurring help, please make new requests through the Discord.
 Do not use the signup form.

-If you have spare funds, please consider contributing to our chapter’s GoFundMe page.
+If you have spare funds, please consider contributing.
 We use the funds raised to help vulnerable members of the San Diego community purchase groceries and other supplies.

 Have questions about the San Diego DSA Mutual Aid network?
 Email us at: email@example.com

 Comprehensive List of COVID-19 San Diego Community Resources: https://docs.google.com/document/d/1mHMjAQrT_KmlCgTWKZ2F5jjNqxEzIgM7lBPnn0O5ZO8